windgarden/AccountExample/README.md

 # AccountExample
-contains a Java class file Account.java implements a change history and a balance for a bank account
+contains a the solution for the task http://kata-log.rocks/banking-kata Account.java implements  a balance and a balance change history for a bank account TestAccount.java tests the public methods of Account.java